Pro Se: Speech & Debate Mentoring Program for Justice-Impacted Youth

 Pro Se Speech & Debate is an engaged learning program for Cornell undergraduate students who provide peer mentoring and education to justice-impacted youth, ages 14–17, in Central New York.
 The students, who are also members of organizations like the Cornell Undergraduate Mock Trial Association and the ILR School Speech and Debate program, design the curriculum to support youth learning and empowerment by building skills around speech, debate, and self-advocacy.

-The program contributes to three known best practices for the participant population: (a) one-on-one peer mentoring; (b) supplemental educational programming outside alternative or home school settings; and (c) rebuilding social networks and social/career capital.
+For youth participants, Pro Se includes three known best practices: (a) one-on-one peer mentoring; (b) supplemental educational programming outside alternative or home school settings; and (c) rebuilding social networks and social/career capital.

 The Community Foundation of Herkimer & Oneida Counties, M&T Bank/Partners Trust Bank Charitable Fund (pilot program), Engaged Cornell (seed grant)

-Matthew Saleh (PI), LaWanda Cook and Timothy McNutt (Co-PIs), Katie Brendli and Johanna Richter (Project Coordinators)
+Matthew Saleh (PI), LaWanda Cook and Timothy McNutt (Co-PIs), Katie Brendli Brown (Key Staff)

-Central New York Health Home Network, RIYS Diversion Program
+Central New York Health Home Network, Restorative Integrated Youth Services (RIYS) Diversion Program